rytsikau/ee.Screen/README.md

 # ee.Screen - version 20200210
 This script allows to take screenshots of web pages according to the list of URLs.
 Multiple formats supported - JPG, PDF, PNG and TXT

-## Quick Start
-1. Open the *list.txt* file in a text editor
-2. Paste your list of URLs there, instead of existing sample lines
-3. Run *start.bat*
-4. See screenshots in *ee.Screen\screenshots* directory

 ## Installation
 To install Node.js, visit page https://nodejs.org